 (b) the aggregate amount covered by this Guaranty shall not exceed $347,000,000 during the term of the Contract.

 2. DEMANDS AND NOTICE.
-If Guaranteed Party fails or refuses to pay any Obligations, SWAP Party shall notify Guaranteed Party in writing of the manner in which Guaranteed Party has failed to pay and demand that payment be made by Guaranteed Party.
+If Guaranteed Party fails or refuses to pay any Obligations, SWAP Party shall notify Guaranteed Party in writing of the manner in which Guaranteed Party has failed to pay and demand that payment be made by Guaranteed Party (a “Payment Demand”).
 If Guaranteed Party’s failure or refusal to pay continues for a period of fifteen (15) days after the date of SWAP Party notice to Guaranteed Party, and SWAP Party has elected to exercise its rights under this Guaranty, SWAP Party shall make a demand upon Guarantor (hereinafter referred to as a “Payment Demand”).
 A Payment Demand shall be in writing and shall reasonably and briefly specify in what manner and what amount Guaranteed Party has failed to pay and an explanation of why such payment is due, with a specific statement that SWAP Party is calling upon Guarantor to pay under this Guaranty.
 A Payment Demand satisfying the foregoing requirements shall be deemed sufficient notice to Guarantor that it must pay the Obligations.
 A single written Payment Demand shall be effective as to any specific default during the continuance of such default, until Guaranteed Party or Guarantor has cured such default, and additional written demands concerning such default shall not be required until such default is cured.

 3. REPRESENTATIONS AND WARRANTIES.
 Guarantor represents and warrants that: